MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 3. If **Status** is **Off**, select **...** next to **Import Data** then select **Turn On**.

-   > **Important:** If you receive an error message, verify that the entities and fields you created match the instructions above.
+   > **Important:** If you receive an error message, verify that the tables and columns you created match the instructions above.

 4. Open **Import Data** component.
 A new tab will open Power Automate.